Ananya-iacs/RBM-CI/README.md

 ### Setup of Input File
-In the input file, argumanent are given in "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.
+In the input file, arguments are given in "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

      ***startSetup***
         model,HB